kdavidmoore/sixflags/README.md

 # Six Flags White Water Clone

-## Clone of Six Flags White Water site using PHP and MySQL
+## Clone of Six Flags White Water site with a Content Management System (CMS) added using PHP and MySQL

-##Features
+## Features
-* Connects to a MySQL database
+* Connects to a MySQL database using built-in PHP functions
-* Adds images and text related to the latest promotions
+* Pulls promotions from the database in the form of an associative array
-* Prints promotional info to index.php
+* Adds promotional info to the home page

-##TODO
-* Add admin page where user can add new promotions
-* New promotions will update on index.php
+* Admin page allows ability to add, update, or delete promotions by making queries to the MySQL database